technosmarter/marksheet-management-system/README.md

 # Installation –
 The marksheet management system is developed with a installer.
 You can easily install marksheet management system with a single form . <br>
-1. First , get marksheet management system from here .
+1. First , get <a href="https://technosmarter.com/item/result-management-system-with-marksheet-in-php-website">marksheet management system</a> from here .
 You can watch complete demo there .
 Get marksheet management system and download the zip file . <br>
 2. Extract the zip file. <br>
 3. Use live server or local server.<br>
 4. Open URL on your browser.<br>
 5. You will see an installation form .
 Fill up details like – host , database name , username and password. <br>
 6. Next, create an admin user.<br>
 7. You can contact for installation support and more. <br>
+8.	 # Developer
+ <a href="https://technosmarter.com">Techno Smarter </a>
+ # Result management system with Marksheet in PHP website | PHP Scripts
+ <a href="https://technosmarter.com/item/result-management-system-with-marksheet-in-php-website">Result management system with Marksheet in PHP website | PHP Scripts</a>